silastittes/rdmc/README.md

 devtools::install_github('silastittes/rdmc')
 ```

-NOTE!!!
-I have made several updates to the package compared current version on BioXiv.
-If you need to use the preprint version for some reason, please modify the above installation to:
+*NOTE*: I have made several updates to the package compared to the version currently available on BioXiv.
+If you need to use the older version for some reason, please modify the above installation to:

 ```